gleiria/pharmacoeconomics/README.md

 **Notice: Code Release in Progress**

-This repository will host the open-source code accompanying our manuscript currently under review at PharmacoEconomics
+This repository will host the open-source code accompanying our manuscript currently under review

 We are currently migrating the finalised codebase from our internal development repository